 It doesn't have to be all or nothing.
 There's a compromise between “free” and “paid.”
 You can offer an open area of your membership site and a closed area that is only available to people who pay the fee.

-This is exactly what we do with our free 30 Day List Building Challenge.
-Anyone can join for free, and access the full 30 days of training videos and downloads… and at the same time, they'll be shown other great courses and options that they can upgrade to.
+This is what we do with our free 30 Day List Building Challenge.
+Anyone can join for free, and access the full 30 days of training videos and downloads… and at the same time, they'll be shown other courses and options that they can upgrade to.

 Designing Your Membership Site